Herding

 Historically, the Bergamasco Sheepdog breed were Italian working dogs but have grown since into desirable family pets.
-Their desire to herd may have shed a little, but their iconic look certainly hasn't!
-Bergamasco Sheepdogs stand out from the herding group crowd due to their thick, woven, and matted locks that sometimes hang the entire length of their bodies!
+Their desire to herd may have shed a little, but their iconic look certainly hasn’t!
+Bergamasco Sheepdogs stand out from the herding group crowd due to their thick, weaved, and matted locks that sometimes hang the entire length of their bodies!

 Bergamasco Sheepdogs are really hairy; they’re also really friendly, too, and each Bergamasco Sheepdog puppy is on the lookout for a loving home to attach itself to.
 In this ultimate breed guide, we’ll delve deep into this dog’s thick coat and find out all you need to know before taking one on as your family pet.

 The history of these purebred dogs remains disputed, but it is generally thought that they were brought to Italy from the Middle East.
-Several other dogs were brought over and bartered from the Middle East in pre-Roman times, some 7,000 years ago.
+Several other dogs were brought over and bartered from the Middle East in the pre-Roman times, some 7,000 years ago.

-Most research points to the Bergamasco Sheepdog points towards it being a descendant of the Briards, an old Gallic herder breed.
+Most research points to the Bergamasco Sheepdog points towards it being a descendent of the Briards, an old Gallic herder breed.
 Whatever their exact origin is, what can be confirmed is that they quickly won the affection of Italian farmers, particularly those situated up in the Alps.

 It was realised that this dog breed, with its super thick coat, could withstand the harsh mountainous conditions in order to assist with herding livestock.
 It must have been pretty prominent around the Alpine town of Bergamo, which is where it got its name from.